 FAQs: Frequently Asked Questions

-How long is the funding for the Undergraduate SEAFellow Scholarship?
+How long is the funding for the Graduate SEAFellow Scholarship?

 Do I have to specialize in a particular field/program/major?